PajaspaceNet/ovecka_project/README.md

-# Ovečka Project /sheeps counting , if can not sleep/
+# Ovečka Project /sheeps counting , if you can not sleep/

 This fun project simulates counting sheep for those who can't fall asleep.
 It includes:
 - Animated splash screen (ASCII art).